-Mr. Jacques Marion moderated the second session on the theme, "One global society, one human community."
-He began by reviewing UPF Peace Initiatives throughout the world, notably those related to the Korean Peninsula, Southeast Asia and the Middle East.
-He reported about the recent conference celebrating ten years of the Balkan Peace Initiative in Tirana, Albania, and raised
+The second session on the theme "One global society, one human community", was moderated by Mr. Jacques Marion.
+He began by reviewing UPF Peace Initiatives throughout the world, notably in the Korean Peninsula, Southeast Asia and the Middle East.
+He reported about the recent conference celebrating ten years of the Balkan Peace Initiative in Tirana, Albania, and raised prospects of the UPF work in the Balkans.

-That served to introduce the first panelist, Dr. Nano Ruzin, a dean of political science at FON University in Skopje, Macedonia, who had been Macedonia's ambassador to NATO.
-Speaking in French, Dr. Ruzin reviewed the recent history of the Balkans since the dismemberment of Yugoslavia, the ethnic conflicts that ensued, and the gradual development toward a multi- ethnic democracy in his country, Macedonia.
+That served to introduce the first panelist, Dr. Nano Ruzin, a Dean of Political Science at FON University in Skopje, Macedonia, and a former Macedonia Ambassador to NATO.
+Speaking in French, Dr. Ruzin reviewed the recent history of the Balkans since the dismemberment of Yugoslavia, the ethnic conflicts that ensued, and the gradual development toward a multiethnic democracy in his country of Macedonia.

-The next speaker was Mr. Doudou Diene, a former UNESCO high official and United Nations special rapporteur on contemporary forms of racism, racial discrimination and intolerance.
-He described current societal transformations and the irreversible rise of multicultural societies, emphasizing the key role of inter-religious dialogue.
-Such dialogue, he said, should move from a theological to an ethical base and be grounded on human rights criteria.
-The final speaker was Mr. Jean-Claude Felix-Tchikaya, a sociologist and researcher at the Institute of Prospective and Security in Europe (IPSE).
-Mentioning his family roots in the Congo, he spoke of the challenges of the process of integration into French society, about his work with radicalized youth, yet he concluded with optimism about the prospects of multicultural society in France.
+The next speaker was Mr. Doudou Diène, a former UNESCO High Official and United Nations Special Rapporteur on contemporary forms of racism, racial discrimination and intolerance.
+He described current societal transformations and the irreversible rise of multicultural societies, emphasizing the key role of interreligious dialogue.
+Such dialogue, he said, should move from a theological to an ethical base, and be grounded on human rights criteria.
+The final speaker was Mr. Jean-Claude Félix-Tchikaya, a sociologist and researcher at the Institute of Prospective and Security in Europe (IPSE).
+Mentioning his family roots in the Congo, he spoke of the challenges of the process of integration in French society, about his work with radicalized youth, yet concluded with optimism about the prospects of multicultural society in France.

-Mr. Alexandre Huard, Youth UPF coordinator moderated the third and last session on "Issues and challenges of energy for sustainable development."
-The speakers were a husband and wife team, Mr. Thierry Maldonado, an engineer in new technologies for the environment and Mrs. Ye-Bonne Maldonado, a doctoral student in fluid mechanics, both of whom are UPF volunteers.
-Giving a thorough description of the energy issues at stake regarding sustainable development and climate change and responding to questions from the floor, they stimulated the audience with a lively presentation of the key questions discussed by world leaders at the COP 21 Conference, which was coming to an end, almost simultaneously, a few miles away.
-Thierry Madonado concluded with a presentation on the challenges and hopes of a drinkable water implantation project in Madagascan villages, where he has been investing his effort in recent years.
+The third and last session on "Issues and challenges of energy for sustainable development" was moderated by Mr. Alexandre Huard, Youth UPF coordinator.
+The speakers were a husband and wife team: Mr. Thierry M., an engineer in new technologies for the environment, and Mrs. Ye-Bonne M., a doctoral student in fluid mechanics, both of them UPF volunteers.
+Giving a thorough description of the energy issues at stake regarding sustainable development and climate change, responding to guestions from the floor, they stimulated the audience with a lively presentation of the key questions discussed by world leaders at the COP 21 conference, which was coming to an end, almost simultaneously, a few miles away.
+Thierry Madonado concluded with a presentation on the challenges and hopes of a drinkable water implantation project in Madagascar villages, where he has been participating in recent years.

-The conference ended with the award of certificates to two new peace ambassadors, Mrs. Sobrino, an insurance agency director and Dr. Koue, a criminologist originally from the Central African Republic, who was moved to tears as he spoke of his war-torn country.
+The conference ended with the award of certificates to two new Peace Ambassadors: Mrs. Sobrino, an insurance agency director, and Dr. Koué, a criminologist originally from the Central African Republic, who was moved to tears as he spoke of his wartorn country.